ZBT-Tools/HT-PEM-Stack-Model/README.md

     - cathodic gas diffusion electrode and membrane (GDE-Mem, Cat)
     - cathodic bipolar plate and gas diffusion electrode (BPP-GDE, Cat)

-# Required Python libraries:
+# Minimum requirements:
 - NumPy 1.14.3
 - SciPy 1.1.0
 - Matplotlib 2.2.2

 # Usage
-Download the repository and execute the stack_simulation.py file with your Python interpreter.
+Download the repository and execute the pemfc/main_app.py (pure cli program) or the pemfc/gui_app.py (GUI program) file with your Python interpreter.
 Input parameters can be adapted in the corresponding files in the "settings" folder.
-At the end of a simulation run, a folder called "output" will be created, which contains the results in various data files and plots
+At the end of a simulation run, a folder called "output" will be created, which contains the results in various data files and plots.
+Settings can be adjusted in the GUI or in the specific files under pemfc/settings.

 # References:
 Stack discretization, temperature coupling, reactant transport and membrane properties according to: